Fusion1013/AvasarVault/00 - Building Avasar/Creatures/Creature Types/Elementals.md

+---
+todo: Create more different groups of elementals
+---
+# Elementals
 ## Overview
 There are a few different elemental [[Creatures Overview|creature]] types, that were created in a few different ways.
 ### Elemental Types